Merdi-kim/Dree-store/README.md

-# Dree-store built on the blockchain
+# Dree-store is an E-commerce web app built on the blockchain